 These are the four themes under which our biodiversity management guidelines, goals, objectives and actions are grouped.

-- To achieve our biodiversity goals, we will aim to protect the ecologically significant areas on both private and public land.
+- Protect the ecologically significant areas on private and public land, particularly through pest reduction

-- We will restore these areas, create safe buffer zones around them and connect them together.
+- Restore these areas – create safe buffer zones around them and connect them

 NZ Biodiversity Strategy - NZ Biodiversity